O1Anas/Noor_Flow.FLP/README.md

 Check the [Usage heading](#usage) for a detailed feature showcase

 ## Installation
-1. Install latest version of [Flow Launcher here](https://github.com/Flow-Launcher/Flow.Launcher).
+1. Install the latest version of [Flow Launcher here](https://github.com/Flow-Launcher/Flow.Launcher).
 2. Then proceed with one of the following installation methods:

 **Recommended**: